 Everywhere!
-Start a conversation anywhere; walking to the center, between sessions, in the Expo.
+Start a conversation anywhere; walking to the convention center, between sessions, in the Expo.
 It’s up to you to break the ice, but we’ve created environments that will help you do just that:

 - Member group events — APHA’s member groups focus on specific interest areas in public health and typically hold business meetings and socials during the Annual Meeting.
 Joining a section is a great way to network and share ideas with peers of similar interests.

 - Section/SPIG pavilion — You can meet the leaders of your member group in the Public Health Expo at the Section/SPIG pavilion.